maueroats/teaching/content/ap-cs/haskell/ch04/ch04-reading-guide.md

 ## Sections 4.1--4.3

-1. A pattern starts out with "dog","cat", "cat dog", "cat dog cat", "cat dog cat cat dog", and so on - each new string is created by appending the previous two with a space in between them.
+1. A pattern starts out with "dog","cat", "cat dog", "cat dog cat", "cat dog cat cat dog", "cat dog cat cat dog cat dog cat" and so on - each new string is created by appending the previous two with a space in between them.
 Write a function that takes in the number of the word in the sequence and returns the word, starting with 1 is "dog".

 2. Write the function `scalar_mult :: (Num a) => a -> (a,a) -> (a,a)` that multiplies each number in a coordinate pair by the same number, so `scalar_mult 5 (1,3) == (5,15)`.